 Australia, Austria, Belgium, Bulgaria, Czech Republic, Estonia, France, Georgia, Germany, Hungary, Italy, Japan, Lithuania, Netherlands, Norway, Poland, Romania, Russian Federation, Sweden

-Australia, Austria, Bulgaria, Czech Republic, France, Georgia, Germany, Hungary, Italy, Lithuania, the Netherlands and Russia.
+Australia, Austria, Bulgaria, Czech Republic, France, Georgia, Germany, Hungary, Italy, Lithuania, the Netherlands, Poland and Russia.

 Fertility and Family Surveys (FFS) were conducted in the 1990s in 23 member States of the United Nations Economic Commission for Europe (UNECE).
 The surveys are the direct forerunner to the Generations and Gender Survey and the data are therefore highly comparable.
 The project concluded in 2000 with the FFS Flagship Conference.
 The micro-data of the surveys is available for research to registered users.

 The Harmonized Histories data file was created by the Non-Marital Childbearing Network.
 It harmonizes childbearing and marital histories from GGP countries with data from Spain, United Kingdom, United States and Uruguay.
 The data file builds on the public release files of the GGS by further harmonizing and standardizing the histories within the GGP and ensuring the data is ready for use in event history analysis.
 Access to the harmonized histories file is provided through the GGP User Space.